 Arguably the most important beverage in a student’s life, coffee offers a boost of caffeine and focus when the productivity comes to a halt.
 This article is going to give you a taste of what’s inside that addictive cup of jo[y].

 The coffee bean dates back to the 14th century when it was reportedly first roasted, ground, and infused in East Africa (the native area of the coffee tree).
 Despite the coffee tree’s successful migration to other countries with subtropical climates, African countries remain responsible for approximately a fifth of the world’s coffee production.

 It contains the most widely consumed behavior-modifying chemical.

 That extra stimulation you receive after drinking a cup of coffee comes from the, on average, 95 mg of caffeine that quickens reactions and relieves fatigue.
 Caffeine is apart of the organic nitrogen-containing alkaloid class accompanied by other well-known molecules like morphine and nicotine.
-These chemicals interfere with cell signal transduction, effecting muscular and central nervous system activity, through agonistic receptor activation at neuroreceptors.
+These chemicals interfere with cell signal transduction, affecting muscular and central nervous system activity through agonistic receptor activation at neuroreceptors.
 Caffeine levels in the blood spike within 15 minutes to 2 hours of consumption and are reduced by half within 3 to 7 hours.

 The Ideal Brewing Conditions